 Set Tour • Miss Peregrine

-If Tim Burton ever directed an X-Men movie, it would look exactly like Miss Peregrine’s Home for Peculiar Children.
+If you were ever curious what an X-Men film might look like as a Tim Burton movie, Miss Peregrine’s Home for Peculiar Children gives you the answer.
 While it has that Burton-esque flair, it doesn’t have a whole lot else.
 Eva Green is fantastic, but the children at the heart of the film get tossed to the wayside.
 Kids who already have an appreciation for a goth aesthetic may get a kick out of it, but it never rises to such heights as the best Tim Burton movies.

 BEST TiM BURTON MOVIES